zsparal/api-documentation/source/guides/payment-status-changes.rst

 them.
 Then we will show you how the statuses are connected.

 ``open``
     The payment has been created, but nothing else has happened yet.
-This is not a status Mollie will call your webhook for.
+This is not a status Mollie will call your :ref:`webhook <guides/webhooks>` for.

-``cancelled``
+``canceled``
     Your customer has canceled the payment.
 This is a definitive status.
 Mollie will call your webhook when this status is reached.

+    .. note:: In the ``v1`` API, this status was misspelled as ``cancelled``.
+This has been rectified in later versions.

 ``pending``
     This is a temporary status that can occur when the actual payment process has been started, but it's not complete